eddymarts/Accommodation-Crawler/README.md

 ```
 ## ToDo:

-- Write scraper (url_scraper) for individual zoopla properties
 - write PrimeLocationScraper to scrape PrimeLocation for properties

-- Setup url_scraper to read from the queue and scrape that property ✅
-    - Mark scraped property as NULL ==> SCRAPING ==> SCRAPED + date_scraped

 - Parallelise the url_scraper call so that multiple pages can be scraped at once
 - Shift to using postgresDB on AWS

 - Scrape images and put in s3 bucket

 Extension ideas?
 - Further datasets/websites to scrape and add to the dataset